 identified: single focus, behavioral prevalence, cognitive prevalence, and multi-focus.

-as ways that actors travel among states of role being.
-This approach invites full
+and relocation, as ways that actors travel among states of role being.
+This approach

-consideration into the largely unexplored conditions of simultaneous salience and role
+invites full consideration into the largely unexplored conditions of simultaneous salience

-switching, setting the stage for future research into sociocognitive role playing
+and role switching, setting the stage for future research into sociocognitive role playing dynamics.